Mansoor bin Tahnoon Al Nahayan: Biography

 In 2000, he gained a second master's degree in Public Administration (MPA) from the Harvard Kennedy School.
 He then went on to receive a Masters of Arts in Law and Diplomacy (MALD) from the Fletcher School of Law and Diplomacy in 2001.
 In 2009, Dr. Mansoor successfully completed his PhD in International Relations & Security Studies from Fletcher School of Law and Diplomacy.

 He has also worked on special governmental projects.
 In 2001, he was chosen as one of the five members of the UN mission to Pakistan and Afghanistan, after the fall of the Taliban government, which was headed by Al Akhdar Ibrahimi.

 Since 2010, Dr. Mansoor has been a visiting professor of Political Science at the American University of Sharjah (AUS) where he lectures on two courses: Negotiation and Conflict Management; and South West Asia Studies – Modern History and Politics.

 Dr. Mansoor has published a series of articles in Gulf News, one of the UAE's oldest English language newspapers, and the Arabic Al Bayan newspaper.
 These articles cover a variety of political topics in the Arab world and South West Asia.
 In 2016, he published his first book entitled ‘Karachi in the Twenty First Century – Political, Social, Economic and Security Dimensions’.

+Personal life

+Sheikh Mansoor is married to Sheikha Salama bint Khalifa bin Zayed Al Nahyan.
+They have four children: